-TrustFactory SSL Issuing CA generates Key Pairs in accordance with FIPS 186 and uses reasonable techniques to validate the suitability of Public Keys presented by Subscribers, according to Baseline Requirements.
+TrustFactory SSL Issuing CA generates Key Pairs in accordance with the Baseline Requirements and uses reasonable techniques to validate the suitability of Public Keys presented by Subscribers, according to Baseline Requirements.
 Known weak keys shall be tested for and rejected at the point of submission.

-6.1.7 Key Usage Purposes (as per X.509 v3 Key Usage Field)
+6.1.7 Key Usage Purposes

-TrustFactory SSL Issuing CA sets key usage and enhanced usage of Subscriber Certificates via the v3 Key Usage Field for X.509 v3 (see Section 7.1).
+TrustFactory SSL Issuing CA sets key usage and extended key usage of Subscriber Certificates via the key usage fields for X.509 v3 Certificates (see Section 7.1).

 Subscribers and Relying Parties shall only use Subscriber Certificates in compliance with the TrustFactory SSL Issuing CA CPS and applicable laws.